oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

     * Re-enter the password to confirm it.
 Make a note of this password.

     ![Set administrator credentials](./images/create-admin.png " ")
 8. Choose network access.
-For this lab, accept the default, **Secure access from everywhere**, and then select the **Require mutual TLS (mTLS) authentication** option. mTLS will be required to authenticate connections to your Autonomous Database.
+For this lab, accept the default, **Secure access from everywhere**, and then select the **Require mutual TLS (mTLS) authentication** option.
+Skip and go to the next step if the **Require mutual TLS (mTLS) authentication** option is unavailable or disabled. mTLS will be required to authenticate connections to your Autonomous Database.
 TLS connections allows Oracle Data Provider for .NET to connect to your Autonomous Database without a wallet.
 See the [documentation for network options](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/support-tls-mtls-authentication.html#GUID-3F3F1FA4-DD7D-4211-A1D3-A74ED35C0AF5) for options to allow TLS, or to require only mutual TLS (mTLS) authentication.

     ![Choose the network access type](./images/network-access.png " ")